stackblitz/webcontainer-docs/docs/tutorial/6-connect-a-terminal.md

 ```
 :::

-Refresh the page and you should now see that the output of `npm install` is now shown in our the terminal you just created!
+Refresh the page and you should see that the output of `npm install` is now shown in the terminal you have just created!

 ![The terminal features the output of the npm install command](./images/15-npm-install-output.png)

-Now, let's make identical changes for the `startDevServer` method to show the output of the `npm run start` command:
+Let's make identical changes for the `startDevServer` method to also show the output of the `npm run start` command:

 :::code-group